health apps older adults usability barriers

 AFBytes Brief

-Research shows many older adults struggle with health app interfaces and privacy settings.
-These barriers reduce effective use of digital tools for managing care.
+Research shows many seniors struggle with health app interfaces and privacy settings.
+These barriers reduce effective use of digital tools intended to improve care coordination.

 Why this matters